Quickly calculate the cost to install James Hardie Siding on your home. This siding estimate excludes the cost of removing old siding.

 Many homeowners across the US, also appreciate the safety they get with Hardie siding, as it is both fire and storm resistant.

-While this high-end siding comes at premium cost, it is an ideal investment that will greatly improve the value and curb appeal of your house.
+While this high-end siding comes at a premium cost, it is an ideal investment that will greatly improve the value and curb appeal of your house.

 Compared to the cost of vinyl siding, Hardie is 30-50% more expensive, depending on whether you are installing basic or premium quality vinyl.